 -The costs for the child to remain at home are less than those at a hospital, nursing home or group home

 Determination of disability by SMRT: A county financial worker makes the referral to the State Medical Review Team once they have determined the applicant's eligibility ofor the program.
 Parents will receive a SMRT welcome letter and the name of a caseworker in the mail. parents can send documents directly to the worker at the state.

-Please click here for further information or call The Arc Greater Twin Cities at 952-920-0855.
+Please click here for further information or call The Arc of Minnesota at 952-920-0855.

 Portico Healthnet helps low-income populations access health care coverage (public programs and safety-net programs) through a toll-free phone service that also provides referrals to primary and preventive health care clinics.
 651-489-CARE (2273) or 1-866-489-4899 (toll free) offers application assistance and referrals to nearby community clinics seeing uninsured patients on a sliding-fee scale.
 Operators can also assist non-English speaking callers.

 Many prescription drug manufacturers offer help to people who cannot pay for their medications.
 Some programs are only for people with low income; in which case, prescriptions may be provided at no cost.
 Other programs offer discounts on prescriptions for qualified individuals.
 This site links a few resources to explore these options for lowering prescription drug costs.